 Having a solid supply chain starts with a well-thought-out procurement strategy.
 In its simplest terms, procurement is the process of buying goods and services on a large scale.
-Then, a procurement strategy is put in place to make this process easy and cost-efficient without compromising quality or service.
+Then, a procurement strategy is put in place.
+A procurement strategy is meant to make this process cheaper without compromising quality or service.

 What is Procurement Strategy?

-A procurement strategy provides businesses with steps to follow and objectives to meet when purchasing resources.
-The procurement team quickly finds excellent suppliers and high-quality products following an outlined strategy.
-Strategic procurement will lead to lower costs, risk, and stress in the supply chain process.
+A procurement strategy provides businesses with steps and objectives to meet when purchasing resources.
+Following an outlined strategy, the procurement team finds excellent suppliers and high-quality products.
+Strategic procurement will lower costs, risks, and stress in the supply chain process.

 Types of Procurement Strategies

-The first important thing to understand about strategic procurement is that a strategy tailored to your individual business goals is necessary.
-A low-cost strategy may seem the most appealing, but it is not necessarily the best choice for every business.
+The first important step in strategic procurement is to develop a strategy tailored to your business goals.
+A cheaper strategy may seem the most appealing, but it is not always the best choice for every business.
 Common procurement strategies include:

 There is no right or wrong procurement strategy.
 However, you may need to combine and adjust multiple strategies to meet your business needs.